debjyoti01/st-george-image-detection/README.md

 1. **process_the_csv_file.ipynb**: this python code Processes the given CSV to a more easy to accessible csv file.
 2. **apply_classification_algorithm.ipynb**: Applies multiple classification algorithms to determine the best performer for this dataset.

+**custom_dependency_manager.ipynb** is use to download all nesessory libraries.
+First run the file to download all libraries.

 ### File structure
 ![image](https://github.com/debjyoti01/st-george-image-detection/assets/120040021/ac3735eb-66fb-43cd-979c-4bd41fe79485)